 - No Celebrities Were Harmed: Sam is apparently based on Tyler, the Creator.

-- No Medication for Me: Deconstructed.
-Gretchen has clinical depression but has never taken meds ("Shit no, I don't want to lose my edge"), despite the fact that she becomes entirely nonfunctional when it flares up.
-Refreshingly, antidepressants are treated as neither evil nor a magic cure-all.
-In an interesting spin on this trope, Gretchen is far more resistant to therapy than to actual pills.
+- Combined with Therapy Is for the Weak, Gretchen has clinical depression but has never gotten treatment because she "doesn't want to lose her edge", despite the fact that she becomes entirely nonfunctional when it flares up.
+Refreshingly, antidepressants are treated as neither evil nor a magic cure-all, and continued therapy is the main avenue needed to effectively manage it.

-- Edgar dumps out his PTSD meds in "Try Real Hard" because their side effects are interfering in his relationship with Dorothy.
-This is already starting to affect him negatively, at least before he discovers marijuana as an effective alternative.
+- Edgar dumps out his PTSD meds in "Try Real Hard" because their side effects are interfering in his relationship with Dorothy (who tried to dissuade him from doing so, stating his health should be the priority).
+This very quickly starts to affect him negatively, at least before he discovers marijuana as an effective alternative.

 - Noodle Incident: